(A resource guide for anyone whose children are detained at the Riverside Juvenile Hall)

 What happens if my child is released after the arraignment?

 When a child is not held in custody, during the arraignment, the child's attorney will normally deny the petition of the District Attorney and will subsequently request a pretrial court date.
-The purpose of setting a pretrial date is buying time for both parties that will allow for a dialogue to come into a possible plea bargain.
+The purpose of setting a pretrial date is buying time for both parties that will allow for a dialogue to turn into a possible plea bargain.

 Unless time is waived by the court, the pretrial date must be scheduled within a week from the arraignment if the child is detained.
 If your child is not detained, the pretrial date normally must be scheduled within 2 to 3 weeks from the arraignment, unless time is waived.

 Once a juvenile case has been accepted by a juvenile judge for adjudication, the case may go on to trial.
-In contrast to adult cases, Juvenile cases do not require juries.
+In contrast to adult cases, juvenile cases do not require juries.
 Instead, a juvenile judge or a commissioner hears the evidence and decides whether or not the minor committed the alleged crime.

 If the minor loses his/her trial (i.e. the juvenile petition is sustained), he may be (1) required to spend more time in custody, (2) released to his patents "home on probation", or (3) placed on a foster or group home.
 In a very serious case (such as murder or robbery), the minor could be sent to the California Youth Authority.